Sreehari78/Pomodoro/README.md

 # Pomodoro
 The Pomodoro Technique was developed in the late 1980s by then university student Francesco Cirillo.
-This app is inspired by this technique.
+When your session ends, mark off one pomodoro and record what you completed.
+Then enjoy a five-minute break.
+After four pomodoros, take a longer, more restorative 15-30 minute break.
+This app is inspired by this technique where the work lasts for 25 mins with short breaks of 5 min and long breaks of 20 min.